tmtsoftware/csw/docs/src/main/commons/logging_aggregator.md

 For Modules like System, Postgres, Redis and Elasticsearch go to `Dashboard` and explore.

-## Running Elastic stack for developer
+## Running Elastic Stack for Developers

 For development purposes [Docker compose](https://docs.docker.com/compose/) is used to start Elasticsearch, Logstash, Kibana and Filebeat in a container.
 Hence, make sure that latest Docker setup is installed and running before starting the Elastic stack.
 The Docker container is responsible for aggregating logs